Skip to main content Skip to navigation

 Current research includes the use of thermochemical reactions for heat recovery, storage and upgrading.
 He also works on solar energy systems (both thermal and PV), phase change materials and thermally driven cooling technology.
 Work on Solar Energy, Thermal Systems and Energy Storage is central to much of the research carried out within the University of Warwick's Global Research Priority (GRP) on Energy, for which Stan is the academic thematic lead for Heating & Cooling.

 The Sustainable Thermal Energy Technologies research group undertakes research and design in low carbon energy technologies essential to underpin a sustainable built environment.
-A recent £2M investment from InnovateUK for the extension and refurbishment of our laboratories has brought new capabilities in many areas of analysis.
+A £2M investment from InnovateUK for the extension and refurbishment of our laboratories has brought new capabilities in many areas of analysis.
 Our facilities and capabilities brochure gives an indication of the equipment we have and what we can do.

 A highlight of the research in which Stan has been involved is Warwick's flagship project I-STUTE, one of EPSRC's centres for End Use Energy Demand.
-This work is now being built upon by the award of a program grant LoT-NET, which aims to develop the technologies required to enable low temperature heat networks.
+This work is now being built upon by the program grant LoT-NET, which aims to develop the technologies required to enable low temperature heat networks.

 Current research projects include: